netskopeoss/Netskope_Web_Transactions_Azure_Sentinel/README.md

 - **Detect threats** using 10 pre-configured analytics rules
 - **Investigate incidents** with full context from Netskope data

-The integration leverages Azure's Codeless Connector Platform (CCP), eliminating the need for custom code or additional infrastructure.
+The integration leverages Azure's Codeless Connector Framework (CCF), eliminating the need for custom code or additional infrastructure.

 ---